ykiu/gql-in-ts/README.md

 ```

-When compiling a query with variables, pass the definitions of the variables and a callback to `compileQuery`, as you would do with `graphql`:
+When compiling a query with variables, pass the definitions of the variables and a callback to `compileGraphQL`, as you would do with `graphql`:

 ```ts